Call func(this) if condition is true.

 On supported databases like MS SQL Server (MSSQL), this method can be chained

-queries to return data.
+to insert, update, delete and merge queries to return data.

 Also see the outputAll method.